NWPU-903PR/m6Aexpress/README.md

 Before installing m6A-express package, user should have installed python 2.7 software in their platform (Windows systerm or Linux systerm).
 And some python packages should be installed, such as numpy, statsmodels.api, pandas, scipy.

 # Installation Instructions
+Firstly, we need to install exomePeak package to do the peak calling for m6A methylation site
+> if (!requireNamespace("BiocManager", quietly = TRUE))
+    install.packages("BiocManager")
+> BiocManager::install(c("SummarizedExperiment","cqn","Rsamtools",
+                       "GenomicAlignments","GenomicRanges","GenomicFeatures",
+                       "DESeq2","ggplot2","mclust",
+                       "genefilter","BSgenome","BiocParallel",
+                       "IRanges","S4Vectors","quantreg",
+                       "reshape2","rtracklayer","apeglm","RMariaDB"))

+> if (!requireNamespace("devtools", quietly = TRUE))
+    install.packages("devtools")
+> devtools::install_github("ZW-xjtlu/exomePeak")

+Then, we installed the QNB package to detect the differential m6A methylation sites.
+> devtools::install_github("NWPU-903PR/QNB")

+Installed the reticulate pacakge to call python code in R
+> install.packages("reticulate")

+The m6A-express package can be installed by the following R commands:
+> devtools::install_github("NWPU-903PR/m6Aexpress")
 The m6A-express package can be installed by the following R commands:
 > devtools::install_github("NWPU-903PR/m6Aexpress")